 Ladbrokes used the intellectual property of Betdaq to help launch their own betting exchange but continue to operate Betdaq as a high class exchange in its own right.
 Indeed, the financial power of the Ladbrokes Coral Group has been of great benefit to Betdaq and their users most notably with the addition of a sportsbook in more recent times.

-All you have to do is place a first bet of £/€/$10 on the exchange at odds of 2.0 (even money in traditional terms) or higher and Betdaq will credit your account with the same amount as a free bet.
+All you have to do to get this Betdaq free bet is place a first bet of £/€/$10 on the exchange at odds of 2.0 (even money in traditional terms) or higher and Betdaq will credit your account with the same amount as a free bet.
 It's an offer that doesn't take much explaining and allows new customers to get to grips with the feel of the Betdaq site.

 As well as a number of regularly updated betting offers and promotions for the sportsbook, Betdaq are also pushing their casino product heavily at the moment.
 That's great news for those who enjoy gaming especially as Betdaq have a welcome bonus worth £30 on their casino.